Annemae/DeCoMi/README.md

 flask run
 ```

 After the back-end is running, the front-end can be deployed using a suitable extension, such as Live Server, which serves the HTML, CSS, and JavaScript files locally in a web browser.
-This setup allows full interaction with the prototype, even in an offline environment.
+This local setup allows full interaction with the prototype, even in an offline environment.

 ## Project Structure
 - **back-end**